An extract from Getting Started with Entity Framework 6 with ASP.NET Core is shown below:

 "The recommended way to use Entity Framework 6 in an ASP.NET Core 1.0 application is to put the EF6 context and model classes in a class library project (.csproj project file) that targets the full framework.
 Add a reference to the class library from the ASP.NET Core project. "

-I can successfully add migrations to the ASP.NET Core Web Application as follows:
+I'm able to successfully add the following migrations to the ASP.NET Core Web Application:

 PM> EntityFrameworkCore\Add-Migration InitialCreate